 January 30, 2019 12:00PM

-Join us for a free webinar to discuss the patient voice and why it’s valuable for health care providers to integrate the patient narrative when providing care and treatment for people living with chronic pain.
+In this webinar, patient advocate Keith Meldrum discusses the patient voice and why it’s valuable for health care providers to integrate the patient narrative when providing care and treatment for people living with chronic pain.

 Chronic pain is complex and treating patients with persistent pain often requires a different approach than what many health care providers may have been taught.
 It’s well understood that the biopsychosocial model is an effective framework to consider when helping people manage and live better with their pain.
 One of the most important elements to include in this approach is considering the patient story, or narrative, early in treatment.
 The World Health Organization has underlined the need for an active and participatory role for patients in order to enhance their wellbeing and to improve the efficiency of the health‐care system (World Health Organization.
 Standards for Health Promotion in Hospitals.
 Barcelona: WHO, 2004).